 Yes.
 Throughout the year, we provide donors a summary of proposals so they can learn about projects and programs across the nonprofit sector and fund requests that align with their philanthropic interests.
 We also look for ways to leverage philanthropic dollars for maximum impact.

-What is the grant review process?
+What is the grant review process and who reviews applications?

 What are the criteria for grants?

 - Clear objectives that relate to the applicant’s organizational mission